Co-ops are uniquely poised to help

 “Co-operatives have a long and successful tradition both in Canada and around the world.
 They are driven not solely by profit, but by a desire to bring fairness, equity and justice to the marketplace, and as a result they can achieve many goals that other business models may not.” – Ontario Cooperative Association

-Basically, this means that we are owned by our community and we return our profits to the in the form of member financial benefits (like member pricing and patronage dividends) and a wide variety of community giving programs and local purchasing.
+Basically, this means that we are owned by our community and we return our profits in the form of member financial benefits (like member pricing and patronage dividends) and a wide variety of community giving programs and local purchasing.

 Since most co-ops are community- and regionally-based, investment in, and surplus revenue from the co-op stay within the local community.
 Every dollar invested in the local co-op, has a significant multiplier effect within the community.
 Our profits do not leave the community to land in the bank accounts of shareholders we’ve never even met.

 Co-operatives enable communities to have a strong degree of self-determination that is less subject to outside forces.
 Community-based ownership also make co-ops less vulnerable to takeovers and closures by outside decision-makers.

 Co-ops democratize the economy

 Co-operatives bring economic resources under democratic control, and that makes co-ops unique among corporate governance structures; there are no other business models that have this claim to fame!

 Because co-ops are open to everyone regardless of income or social status (required by law in the Co-operative Rules of Association), and each member has an equal vote, co-ops can be more accountable and inclusive than other enterprises.
 And no shareholder has more power than any other.
 Co-ops represent democracy in action, every day, all over the planet.

 Co-ops are diverse and responsive